 Stock Options.
-The Compensation Committee endorses the position that equity ownership by management is beneficial in aligning management's and stockholders' interests in the enhancement of stockholder value and, accordingly, endorses the stock option plan currently in place.
+The Compensation Committee endorses the position that equity ownership by management is beneficial in aligning management's and stockholders' interests in the enhancement of stockholder value.
 Stock option awards provide a long-term view and incentives tied to growth in stockholder values.
 The Committee strongly believes that the compensation program should provide employees with an opportunity to increase their ownership and potentially gain financially from Company stock price increases.
 By this approach, the best interests of stockholders, executives and employees will be closely aligned.